parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ## 3. Zonal Statistics Calculation (QGIS + Python)

 We use a shapefile for **health areas in Kinshasa** as the basis for zonal extraction.
 This is the same polygon layer used in GEE to clip exported rasters.
 Presumably we could do the zonal calculations in GEE as well, but for now it seems more efficient to have the time series of rasters in a local hard drive and running the zonal stats in QGIS is quite fast.
-If we need to do it again at different aggregations it is also easy since everything is local now.
+If we need to recalculate zonal statistics at other aggregations it is also easy since everything is local now.

 **Example preview**:
 ![Shapefile Example](https://github.com/parker-group/Kinshasa_EO/blob/main/ShapesExample.png)

 This layer is loaded into QGIS and must be the active vector layer during zonal stats processing.

 A QGIS Python script is used to loop over raster files, calculate zonal statistics for each raster, and attach the resulting values as new columns in the shapefile attribute table.
 I save the script in a folder on my PC and then direct the Python console in QGIS to its location.
-It is also possible to run Python script direction through the console.
+It is also possible to run Python script directly through the console.

 **Script**: [`RemoteSensZonalStats.py`](https://github.com/parker-group/Kinshasa_EO/blob/main/RemoteSensZonalStats.py)